This post may contain affiliate links to tours and hotels. These help us earn a small commission at no additional charge to you.

-Over 90 metres long and up to 12 metres high at their tallest point, the Margate Caves cost £4.50 per adult (‘dig deep’ into those pockets) to explore as at March 2023.
+Over 90 metres long and up to 12 metres high at their tallest point, the Margate Caves cost £4.50 per adult (‘dig deep’ into those pockets) to explore as of summer 2023.

 Address: Margate Caves, 1 Northdown Road, Kent CT9 1QH

 12. Other Kent Beaches and things to do near Margate

 Folkestone in Kent